 If you want to apply for the EPRIE.lab or have any questions regarding the EPRIE.lab, please get in touch with Yann (email@example.com), who can provide you with further information.

 On March 21, 2020 we organised a webinar on the EPRIE labs.
 You can download the presentation of the webinar here.
+Below added the questions and answers of Q&A session.
+You can also download them here as a file.

 The organizer of the EPRIE.lab is Korea Verband, a politically independent association based in Berlin.
 EPRIE.lab is kindly supported by the Robert Bosch Stiftung, a private German foundation engaged in the promotion of international understanding, and the Japan office of the Friedrich-Ebert-Stiftung in Tokyo.